hnryjms/Expressive/README.md

 1. Fork the `brekkehj/Expressive` repo
 1. Commit changes to your fork
-1. Create a pull request back into Expressive
+1. Create a pull request back into the original
 1. Win

 Make sure to run & write tests for your cool things.